devfreelex/pam/README.md

 Note that after instantiating the Store class, we pass into it the dependencies of state.js, mutations.js, and actions.js

-Finally, we need to import the index.js file containing the data store from the main.js file.
+To finalize the data store, we need to import the index.js file containing the data store from the main.js file.

 The main.js file looks like this: